dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 dialog box, which is displayed when you choose Home ➪ Insert ➪ Tables ➪ Table.

-The Create Table dialog box has a range selector control that contains Excel’s guess regarding the range to be converted — but you can use this control to change the range by selecting cells in the worksheet.
+The Create Table dialog box has a range selector control that contains Excel's guess regarding the range to be converted — but you can use this control to change the range by selecting cells in the worksheet.

 To allow a range selection in your dialog box, add a RefEdit control.
 The following

-example displays a dialog box with the current region’s range address displayed
+example displays a dialog box with the current region's range address displayed

 in a RefEdit control, as shown in Figure 18-6.
 The current region is the block of